-No losses of General Reinsurance Australia Ltd - New Zealand Branch were transferred to General Reinsurance Life Australia Ltd - New Zealand Branch during the year (2013: \$8,572,464).
+Losses of General Reinsurance Australia Ltd. - New Zealand Branch of \$1,288,000 were sold to General Reinsurance Life Australia Ltd. - New Zealand Branch during the year (2014: \$Nil).

 The Directors have recognised a deferred tax asset on the basis of forecasts showing that there will be future taxable profits in the future for these to be utilised against.